- How it works

 When asked if there is any advice our scientists would give other scientists prior to their return to the lab, these points arose:

-Account for some extra time for unexpected delays, especially in the beginning.
-Equipment might need extra calibration, reagents might have expired or have been moved, and there are less people around to help
+- Account for some extra time for unexpected delays, especially in the beginning.
+Equipment might need extra calibration, reagents might have expired or have been moved, and there are fewer people around to help

-Take the opportunity with few people around to get the lab back in shape - tidy up, purge old samples and reagents, organise resources; when all lab members are back, you will be in a better position to crack on with work
+- Take the opportunity with few people around to get the lab back in shape - tidy up, purge old samples and reagents, organize resources; when all lab members are back, you will be in a better position to crack on with work

-There is likely a need to communicate and coordinate differently so think about new and key communication channels with interim team members for prioritised work and operations
+- There is likely a need to communicate and coordinate differently so think about new and key communication channels with interim team members for prioritized work and operations

-If doing phased return, check in with colleagues to ensure resources and reagents are in stock and accessible; implementing or updating an inventory can make things easier
+- If doing a phased return, check in with colleagues to ensure resources and reagents are in stock and accessible; implementing or updating an inventory can make things easier

-Keep the non-disposable items of PPE apart and ensure they are labelled if they are to be reused
+- Keep the non-disposable items of PPE apart and ensure they are labeled if they are to be reused

 Do As Much Work As You Can From Home Prior To Returning

 We asked our team what work they could do outside the lab.
-The scientists pointed out that they are lucky because they can plan experiments on the many liquid handling robots and other automation devices in silico thanks to our software platform Antha’s cloud-based environment.
+The scientists pointed out that they are lucky because they can plan experiments on the many liquid handling robots and other automation devices in silico thanks to our software platform’s cloud-based environment.

-But for scientists that do not have Antha yet, now is a good time to work on:
+But for scientists that do not have the Synthace platform yet, now is a good time to work on:

-If you would like to know more about Antha’s capabilities and how it can help get your science back on track faster and improve your resilience to future disruption, sign up to our mailing list.
+If you would like to know more about the Synthace platform's capabilities and how it can help get your science back on track faster and improve your resilience to future disruption, sign up to our mailing list.